Bittorn/minecraft-pekepack/README.md

  hal4 - Secret Earth by Voyage Futur

- nuance1 - Nascence by Austin Wintory
+ nuance1 - Ear Dreamin' by Yoshiaki Ochi

- nuance2 - Apotheosis by Austin Wintory
+ nuance2 - See The Light (Abridged) by Fumio Miyashita

  piano1 - The Melting by Gavin Greenaway